yuanshuaikang/HUCPM-CE-System/README.md

 A System for Mining High Utility Co-location Patterns with an Enhanced Cross-Entropy Approach

 The vue version used vue@2.7.8
+The npm version used 6.9.0
+The node.js version used v12.1.0

 ## Tutorial
 1. Download and unzip the file.